 Forms of Unallocated Inventory Usage

-- Net positive — Unallocated usage typically corresponding to a negative total inventory balance.
+- Net positive — Unallocated usage that typically corresponds to a negative total inventory balance.

-- Net negative — Unallocated usage typically corresponding to a positive total inventory balance.
+- Net negative — Unallocated usage that typically corresponds to a positive total inventory balance.
 This usually results from Count adjustments entered to correct quantity errors in the beginning balance entries.

-- Net zero — Unallocated usage occurring when there are both positive and negative usage records that sum to zero (e.g. a +2 and a -2).
+- Net zero — Unallocated usage that occurs when there are both positive and negative usage records that sum to zero (e.g. a +2 and a -2).
 This also frequently results from Count adjustments entered to correct quantity errors in the beginning balance entries: